Skip to main content

 Path Structure:

-The paths() method returns a list of dictionaries, where each dictionary represents a complete cable path:
+paths() returns a list of dictionaries, one per complete cable path.
+Each dictionary contains:

-• origin: The starting endpoint of the path (Record object or None if unconnected)
+• origin: The starting endpoint of the path (Record or None if unconnected).

-• destination: The ending endpoint of the path (Record object or None if unconnected)
+• destination: The ending endpoint of the path (Record or None if unconnected).

-• path: A list of path segments, where each segment is a list of Record objects representing the components in that segment (cables, terminations, etc.)
+• path: A list of path segments.
+Each segment is a list of Record objects representing the components in that segment (cables, terminations, etc.).